 - Xiamo Mi Band 6 – March 2021

-The tech giant surprised us this year with an earlier release – March to be exact.
+The tech giant surprised us last year with a Spring release date.
 So it seems the gap between subsequent generations is narrowing.
-This means Mi Band 7 should see an official reveal next spring, possibly earlier.
+This means Mi Band 7 could land any time now – possibly in May or June if Xiaomi reverts to the later release date.

 As far as price, this has been creeping up.
 The current generation will set you back around $60 (check current price on Amazon).
 This price point is probably the top end of what you would want to pay for a budget fitness tracker.
 This is why we don’t really see Xiaomi bumping up the price any further.